bugracoskun/K-NN/README.md

 Investigating the k-NN performance in Postgres and MongoDB on New York City's taxi dataset.

 ## About Project
 In this project, it is aimed to apply k-NN query in two different databases, PostgreSQL and MongoDB.
 A Python class is created to facilitate the performance analysis between the database management systems.
+New York taxi data set is used.
+It is available data set <b> <a href=https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page> "New York taxi data"</a></b>.
 The accuracy of the results compared with Haversine and Vincenty formulas.
 These formulas are used for distance calculation between two points on earth. <br/>
 Also a sample data set has uploaded as GeoJSON file.
 This data set can be import to MongoDB directly and can be run through the
 Python class.